pact-foundation/docs.pact.io/website/blog/2024-02-19-pact-open-source-update-feb-2024.md

 If you're based in London, why not link up with the Women Who Go community, who are holding their first in-person event of 2024.

-You'll get to hear from [Sanyia Saidova](https://deliveroo.engineering/authors/sanyia-saidova/) from Deliveroo who will be speaking about Growing your application from prototype to production, and I'll be talking about Pact + GoLang - Contract testing for the past, present and the future (and how you can get involved!)
+You'll get to hear from [Sanyia Saidova](https://deliveroo.engineering/authors/sanyia-saidova/) from Deliveroo who will be speaking about Growing your application from prototype to production, and I'll be talking about Pact + GoLang - Contract testing for the past, present and the future (and how you can get involved!).

-You can check out the meetup event [here](https://www.meetup.com/women-who-go-london/events/298730462/)
+You can check out the meetup event [here](https://www.meetup.com/women-who-go-london/events/298730462/).

 ## Community shout-outs